allegroai/clearml-docs/docs/deploying_clearml/clearml_server_security.md

 ## File Server Security

 By default, the File Server is not secured even if [Web Login Authentication](clearml_server_config.md#web-login-authentication) has been configured.
-We recommend using an [object storage solution](../integrations/storage.md) that has built-in security.
+Using an [object storage solution](../integrations/storage.md) that has built-in security is recommended.

 ## Server Credentials and Secrets